Instance generation mode: Immediately after deployment

 image

-Scheduled time falls within the normal execution window
+Scheduled time falls within the normal execution range

-• Scenario 1: A new node generates runnable scheduled instances on the day it is created.
-If the scheduled time of the instance is at least 10 minutes after the deployment time, the instance is scheduled and runs normally.
-For more information, see Immediate instance generation after deploying a new node.
+• Scenario 1: On the day a new node is created, real scheduled instances are generated.
+When the scheduled time is in the future relative to the instance generation time, and the difference between the two time points is greater than 10 minutes, the instance is scheduled and executed normally.
+For details, see Immediate instance generation after deploying a new node.

-• Scenario 2: After you update a node configuration, if the scheduled time of the instance is at least 10 minutes after the deployment time, the instance is scheduled and runs normally with the updated configuration.
-For more information, see Update the schedule of a deployed task.
+• Scenario 2: After you update the node configuration, if the scheduled time is in the future relative to the instance generation time, and the difference between the two time points is greater than 10 minutes, the instance is scheduled and executed normally.
+The executed instance reflects the updated configuration.
+For details, see Update the schedule of a deployed task.

-• Scenario 4: Impact of changing the schedule time on downstream dependencies.
+• Scenario 4: Impact of changing the scheduled time on downstream dependencies.

 Important

-If the scheduled time is before the deployment time, auto triggered instances are still generated, but the instances perform a dry run.
+If the scheduled time is in the past relative to the node deployment time, scheduled instances are still generated, but the instances dry run.
 The instance status is Expired instance generated in real time, and no actual code logic is executed.
-For more information, see Immediate instance generation after deploying a new node.
+For details, see Immediate instance generation after deploying a new node.

-• Scenario 1: The scheduled time is within 10 minutes after the deployment time.
+• Scenario 1: The scheduled time is in the future relative to the instance generation time, but the difference between the two time points is less than 10 minutes.
 The instance status is Expired Instance Generated in Real Time.

-Example: Node A has a scheduled time of 09:05, and the deployment time is 09:00.
-Because the scheduled time is after the deployment time but the time difference is less than 10 minutes, node A generates a dry-run instance with the status Expired Instance Generated in Real Time.
+Example: Node A has a scheduled time of 09:05, and the node is deployed at 09:00.
+If the instance's scheduled time is in the future relative to the instance generation time, but the difference between the two time points is less than 10 minutes, node A generates a dry-run instance with the status Expired Instance Generated in Real Time.

-Example: Node A has a scheduled time of 09:00, and the deployment time is 10:00.
-Because the scheduled time is before the deployment time, node A immediately generates a dry-run instance with the status Expired Instance Generated in Real Time.
+Example: Node A has a scheduled time of 09:00 and is deployed at 10:00.
+The instance generation time is before the deployment time.
+Node A immediately generates a dry-run instance with the status Expired Instance Generated in Real Time.

 Common scenarios for immediate instance generation

-When instances are generated using the Instant generation after publishing mode, the instance execution and upstream/downstream dependency behavior for different scenarios is as follows:
+When you use the Instant generation after publishing mode to generate instances, the instance execution and upstream/downstream dependency behavior in related scenarios is as follows:

 Immediate instance generation after deploying a new node

-When a new task is deployed, instances are generated immediately on the same day.
-Whether these instances actually run depends on the schedule time of the task.
+On the day a new task is deployed, instances are generated immediately.
+Whether the instances generated on the deployment day are actually executed depends on the scheduled time of the task.
 For details, see the following table:

 Scenario